A resume is a summary of your education, work and internship experiences, skills and accomplishments.

-Use these resources from Career Services to create or reinvent your resume
+Use these resources from Career & Professional Development to create or reinvent your resume

 - Using this resume worksheet will help you get started with your resume by allowing you to brainstorm what you would like to include on your resume and getting something down on paper.

 - Here are some samples of categories for resumes and what they should include.
 You do not need to use all of them, and you may come up with some of your own.

 - This list of action words will help you describe your job responsibilities.

 - If you applying for a research or academic position, you may need a curriculum vitae (CV).

 Sample resumes are a great way to get ideas for your resume.
 Take a peek at these samples to help jump-start your resume building process.